How to setup BIMI when sending from Iterable through SES shared pools?

 Use the records Iterable gives you

-The example above shows the shape of the records, not the records to copy.
-SES regions, selectors, return-path names, and CNAME targets vary by account and implementation.
-Iterable's DNS setup page is the source of truth for the shared SES configuration in that project.
+The example shows record roles, not values to copy.
+SES regions, DKIM selectors, MAIL FROM names, and CNAME targets vary by implementation.
+Iterable's DNS Setup page is the source of truth for its shared SES configuration.

 DMARC policy needed for BIMI

-This is where teams often move too quickly.
-A strict policy before the sending map is clean can damage legitimate mail.
-Suped's product helps here by turning aggregate reports into source-level issues, so you can see whether Iterable, transactional systems, support systems, and internal tools are passing before policy enforcement.
-That is the workflow behind Suped's DMARC monitoring.
+A strict policy applied before the sending map is clean can block legitimate mail.
+Suped's product turns aggregate reports into source-level authentication results, which helps identify whether Iterable and other approved senders pass before enforcement.
+That workflow is available through Suped's DMARC monitoring.

 DMARC record detail view showing SPF, DKIM, DMARC, rDNS diagnostics, and DNS records